Why do core banking replacements average 3.5 years and 250% budget overruns?

 Approach 2: Parallel workstreams with late integration

-The business team, architecture team, and compliance team work in parallel.
-Halfway through development, these workstreams try to reconcile.
-Architecture teams discover that they missed constraints documented in the compliance spreadsheet.
-Compliance teams discover that engineers implemented a requirement differently than the BRD described.
-Rework spirals across the project.
+Business, architecture, and compliance teams work in parallel for months, heads down.
+Halfway through development, they try to reconcile.
+This is where I've seen grown adults put their heads on the conference table.
+Architecture teams realize they missed constraints documented in the compliance spreadsheet.
+Compliance discovers engineers implemented a requirement differently than the BRD described.
+Rework spirals from there, fast.

 Approach 3: Regulatory reviews at gate milestones, not continuously

-Banks conduct formal compliance reviews at fixed gates (design review, system test readiness, UAT completion, go-live).
-By the time a gap is identified in gate review, code changes are expensive.
-Regulators often require approval of cutover plans only 3-6 months before go-live, leaving no time to fix architectural compliance gaps.
+Banks conduct formal compliance reviews at fixed gates: design review, system test readiness, UAT (User Acceptance Testing) completion, go-live.
+The problem?
+By the time someone spots a gap during gate review, code changes are already expensive.
+Worse (and I've seen this firsthand in 2019), regulators often require approval of cutover plans only 3 to 6 months before go-live.
+That leaves zero time to fix architectural compliance gaps you should have caught two years earlier.

-None of these approaches provide real-time visibility into whether regulatory requirements are fully covered in the specification and implemented in code.
-The result is high-risk parallel-run phases where the bank must run old and new systems side-by-side for 6-12 months to validate correctness before cutover, adding enormous time and cost to the project.
+None of these approaches give real-time visibility into whether regulatory requirements are fully covered in the specification and actually implemented in code.
+So what happens?
+High-risk parallel-run phases.
+The bank runs old and new systems side-by-side for 6 to 12 months, burning cash to validate correctness before cutover.
+That adds enormous time and cost.
+And everyone knows it.
+But nobody has a better answer.

 How does regulation-to-code traceability change banking modernization?

 Specira creates a living traceability matrix connecting regulations directly to requirements, architecture, and implementation.
-Instead of separate documents, all stakeholders work from a single source of truth that automatically flags coverage gaps and evolves when regulations change.
+Instead of separate documents floating between teams in email attachments nobody opens, all stakeholders work from a single source of truth.
+Coverage gaps get flagged automatically.
+When regulations change (and they always do, usually at the worst possible time), the matrix evolves with them.

-The core innovation is treating regulatory requirements as executable specifications.
-Rather than writing regulations into narrative BRDs that engineers must interpret, they are captured as structured rules: "Account balance calculations must reflect real-time NOSTRO/VOSTRO balances per Basel III Liquidity Ratio requirements."
-The AI-powered platform then maps this to the data model (which database tables must be updated in real-time), to API endpoints (which services expose balance data), and to audit trails (which events must be logged for regulatory proof).
-This creates a traceable line from regulation to code.
+Here's what actually makes this different from yet another document management tool: regulatory requirements become executable specifications.
+Instead of burying regulations in narrative BRDs that engineers have to squint at and interpret (I've watched developers argue for 45 minutes about what a single paragraph meant), they're captured as structured rules.
+Something like: "Account balance calculations must reflect real-time NOSTRO/VOSTRO balances per Basel III Liquidity Ratio requirements."
+The AI-powered platform then maps that rule to the data model (which database tables need real-time updates), to API endpoints (which services expose balance data), and to audit trails (which events must be logged for regulatory proof).
+One traceable line from regulation to code.
+No guessing, no interpretation battles.

-With regulation-to-code traceability in place, four key capabilities emerge:
+Once regulation-to-code traceability is in place, four capabilities change the game:

 - Living requirements documentation: Specifications evolve automatically when regulations change.
 When Basel IV updates are announced, they are captured in the traceability matrix and immediately flag any requirements gaps or implementation rework needed.